plotly/dash-labs/docs/DOCUMENTATION.md

 If a component does not have an id when it is wrapped in a dependency, a unique id is created and assigned to the component automatically.
 These unique IDs are generated deterministically (no randomly) in order to be consistent across processes.

 # Chapter 2: The template layout system
-Dash Express introduces a template system that makes it possible to quickly add components to a pre-defined template.
+Dash Labs introduces a template system that makes it possible to quickly add components to a pre-defined template.
 As will be described below, the template system integrates with `@app.callback`, but templates can also be used independently of `@app.callback`.

-Templates that are included with Dash Express are located in the `dx.templates` package.
+Templates that are included with Dash Labs are located in the `dx.templates` package.
 The convention is to assign a template instance to a variable named `tpl`.
 Components can then be added to the template with `tpl.add_component`

 [demos/template_system1.py](demos/template_system1.py)